JuliaMath/Richardson.jl/README.md

 `f` only  at a geometric sequence of points `> x0`
 (or optionally `< x0`).

-The key algorithm is [Richardson extrapolation](https://en.wikipedia.org/wiki/Richardson_extrapolation) using a Neville—Aitken tableau, which adaptively increases the degree of an extrapolation polynomial until convergence is achieved to a desired tolerance (or convergence stalls due to e.g. floating-point errors).
+The key algorithm is [Richardson extrapolation](https://en.wikipedia.org/wiki/Richardson_extrapolation) using a Neville–Aitken tableau, which adaptively increases the degree of an extrapolation polynomial until convergence is achieved to a desired tolerance (or convergence stalls due to e.g. floating-point errors).
 This